Sanchita-36/HourCalculationApp/README.md

 Note*: The app has a Unit Test created

-I am still a learner, any suggestions would be appreciated.
+I am still a learner, any suggestions would be appreciated at email id - sanchitalachke@gmail.com.
 Thank you.